 FEMA provides sleeves (collars,bushings) for any of the spears we sell.
 All sleeves are sold individually and separate from the spears.
 Don’t forget to order the sleeve for your spear.
 We have you covered.

 FEMA also supplies replacement nuts.
 All nuts are conic to create a tight fit between the spear and the sleeve.
-See torque specifications in the SHW catalog for proper installation and replacement.
+See torque specifications below for proper installation and replacement.